 Student planning to transfer to the University of Massachusetts, Amherst should either complete the mathematics sequence MTH 113, MTH 114 or fulfill the prerequisites for MTH 113, MTH 114 prior to transfer.

-This program qualifies for MassTransfer, which guarantees credit transfer to Massachusetts state colleges universities.
+This program qualifies for MassTransfer, which guarantees credit transfer to Massachusetts state colleges and universities.
 MassTransfer also will grant students automatic acceptance to certain state colleges and universities by achieving the minimum grade point average and the HCC degree.